shanksmp/trial/README.md

 # trial
 trial trail edit this
-Fork it and send pull req after you edit it
+Fork is edited this is the third line committed  it and send pull req after you edit it